 pg_restore -Fd -v --single-transaction -s --no-privileges \ -h <source address> \ -U <username> \ -p 6432 \ -d <database name> /tmp/db_dump

 For logical replication to work, you need to define a publication (a group of logically replicated tables) on the source server and a subscription (a description of a connection to another database) on the receiving server.

 On the source server, create a publication for all database tables.
 When migrating multiple databases, you need to create a separate publication for each of them.

 You need superuser rights to create publications to all tables, but not to transfer the selected tables.
 For more information about creating publications, see the PostgreSQL documentation.

 CREATE PUBLICATION p_data_migration FOR ALL TABLES;

 On the Managed Service for PostgreSQL cluster host, create a subscription with a connection string to the publication.
-For more information about creating subscriptions, see the PostgreSQL documentation.
+Learn more about creating

 Request with SSL enabled: